Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 The `os.path.isfile()` function in Python is used to check whether a given path refers to an **existing regular file** (not a directory, symbolic link, or other type of entry).
 It returns `True` if the path is a file and exists; otherwise, it returns `False`.

+## Checking If Paths Are Files Using

+The objective of the code is to check and print whether the specified paths are files.

 ```python
 print(os.path.isfile('D:\\os_library\\Bilal_Iqbal.accdb'))